Nursing - Midwifery

 Year 2

-Pregnancy, Childbirth, Postnatal Care, and the Newborn; Midwives and Professional Practice; Food, Nutrition and Health for Pregnancy; Infant/Breast Feeding; Anatomy; Physiology; Care of Women with Medical, Surgical, and Mental Health Issues Neonatal Unit; Gynecological Problems; Care in the Community; Pharmacology and Medication Management for Midwifery Practice; Research.
+Pregnancy, Childbirth, Postnatal Care, and the Newborn; Midwives and Professional Practice; Food, Nutrition and Health for Pregnancy; Infant/Breast Feeding; Anatomy; Physiology; Care of Women with Medical, Surgical, and Mental Health Issues Neonatal Unit; Gynaecological Problems; Care in the Community; Pharmacology and Medication Management for Midwifery Practice; Research.

 Year 3